carpentries-incubator/high-dimensional-stats-r/_episodes/01-introduction-to-high-dimensional-data.md

 >
 > Use the `cor` function to examine correlations between all variables in the
 > Prostate dataset.
 Are some variables highly correlated (i.e. correlation
 > coefficients > 0.6)?
-Carry out a linear regression predicting patient age
+Fit a multiple linear regression model predicting patient age
 > using all variables in the Prostate dataset.
 >
 > > ## Solution